-- Examination of the DAIP 2013-2018. - Examination of other relevant departmental policies and procedures. - Investigation of contemporary trends and good practice for access and inclusion. - Consultation with key staff across the Department and the Commission. - Review of plans developed by other State government agencies. - Consultation with the public.
+- Examination of the DAIP 2018-2023. - Examination of other relevant departmental policies and procedures to ensure a consistent approach to meeting the DAIP Outcomes. - Investigation of contemporary trends and good practice for access and inclusion. - Consultation with key staff across the Department and the Commission. - Review of plans developed by other State government agencies. - Consultation with the public.